California's 23rd congressional district

 California's 23rd congressional district is a congressional district in the U.S. state of California.
 The district is represented in the 118th United States Congress by Jay Obernolte.

 Following the 2020 United States redistricting cycle, the district is anchored in San Bernardino County, and also includes parts of Kern and Los Angeles counties.
 It is mostly within the Mojave Desert.
 Cities in the new 23rd district include Victorville, Hesperia, Adelanto, Apple Valley, Barstow, Twentynine Palms, Big Bear Lake, California City, Loma Linda, Yucaipa, southern Redlands, and small portions of Highland and San Bernardino.
+It also has one of the highest active-duty military populations in the country, containing Fort Irwin National Training Center, Marine Corps Logistics Base Barstow, and Marine Corps Air Ground Combat Center Twentynine Palms.

-Former characteristics
+History

 From 2003 to 2013 the district ran along the Pacific coasts of Ventura, Santa Barbara, and San Luis Obispo counties.
 Major cities in the district included Santa Barbara, San Luis Obispo, Ventura, and Oxnard.

 Before redistricting by the California Citizens Redistricting Commission in 2011, California's 23rd congressional district was one of the narrowest districts in the United States, stretching along the Pacific coast from Oxnard to the Monterey County line.
 It was often referred to as "the district that disappears at high tide" or the "ribbon of shame".
 This area is now divided between the 24th and 26th districts, while the current 23rd covers much of the territory that was previously in the 22nd district.

-Election results from statewide races
+Recent election results from statewide races

 Composition

-As of the 2020 redistricting, California's 23rd congressional district is located in the region of the state covering the Mojave Desert.
+Under the 2020 redistricting, California's 23rd congressional district is located in the region of the state covering the Mojave Desert.
 It encompasses the majority of San Bernardino, and parts of Kern and Los Angeles Counties.
+The area in San Bernardino County includes parts of the cities of Redlands, Highland, and San Bernardino; the cities of Victorville, Barstow, Twentynine Palms, Adelanto, Yucaipa, Loma Linda, Apple Valley, Hesperia, Colton, and Big Bear Lake; the town of Yucca Valley; and the census-designated places Searles Valley, Fort Irwin, Baker, Yermo, Silver Lakes, Piñon Hills, Phelan, Oak Hills, Mountain View Acres, Spring Valley Lake, Mentone, Oak Glen, Crestline, Lake Arrowhead, Running Springs, Lucerne Valley, Big Bear City, Morongo Valley, Joshua Tree, Homestead Valley.
+The area in Kern County includes part of the census-designated place of Mojave; the city of California City; and the census-designated places North Edwards, Boron, Randsburg, and Johannesburg.
+The area in Los Angeles County includes the census-designated place Lake Los Angeles.